J1149/j1149.github.io/developers/pai_core_apis/quick_reference.md

 * PreciousBlock: treats a block as if it were received before others with the same work.
 New in 0.14.0

-* PruneBlockChain: prunes the blockchain up to a specified height or timestamp.
+* PrunePAI: prunes the PAI up to a specified height or timestamp.
 New in 0.14.0

-* VerifyChain: verifies each entry in the local block chain database.
+* VerifyChain: verifies each entry in the local PAI database.

-* VerifyTxOutProof: verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best block chain.
+* VerifyTxOutProof: verifies that a proof points to one or more transactions in a block, returning the transactions the proof commits to and throwing an RPC error if the block is not in our best PAI.
 New in 0.11.0

 `CONTROL RPCs`